alco-company/mortimer-bellis/WORKLOG.md

 * prepare sorting on resource_class - default by :name
 * list punched_at
 * notice how not to add time and material on one registration
+* second stab at start/go button for time/material

 ### 01/11/2024